Updated FLUBLOK label expands influenza vaccine options for pregnant women

 In a recent interview, Ruth M Carrico, PhD, DNP, APRN, a family nurse practitioner and infectious diseases expert, discussed the updated FLUBLOK vaccine label to include safety in pregnant women.

 Carrico expressed her excitement about the update, particularly in light of her experiences treating pregnant women who have developed influenza.
-FLUBLOK, a recombinant influenza vaccine, has now been included in Centers for Disease Control and Prevention and American College of Obstetrics and Gynecologists recommendations for pregnant and expectant patients.
+FLUBLOK, a recombinant influenza vaccine, has been included in Centers for Disease Control and Prevention recommendations for pregnant and expectant patients since 2016, but now has updated safety data in this population.
 This inclusion adds to the range of available vaccines, allowing health care providers more flexibility when recommending influenza vaccinations for this vulnerable population.

 There are risks associated with influenza infection during pregnancy that providers must be aware of.
 Pregnant women face heightened vulnerabilities caused by physiological changes, and the consequences of influenza infection can be severe.
 The infection can lead to respiratory illnesses, cardiovascular issues, and, in the worst cases, pneumonia, hospitalization, or even death.
 The fetus may also be at risk because of these complications.